focksss/rasterizer/README.md

   - gLTF importing?

 ## Usage
-Include lwjgl, lwjgl-opengl, lwjgl-stb, lwjgl-glfw, dds-lwjgl-3.0.0, joml.
+Include lwjgl, lwjgl-opengl, lwjgl-stb, lwjgl-glfw, dds-lwjgl-3.0.0, joml Replace paths to skybox and objects with paths to objects on your computer
 - WASD to move, E and Q for vertical movement
 - F1 to recompile shaders
 - F2 to screenshot